-associates Update Summary Action for firms EU AI Act: first regulation on The EU AI Act, will became law on 1 August 2024, establishes a comprehensive Action to Take: artificial intelligence regulatory framework for artificial intelligence within the European Union.
-This Act is relevant to UK firms that operate within the EU market or interact with EU Here is the legislative timeline; Date Published: July 2024 customers.
+associates Update Summary Action for firms EU AI Act: first regulation on artificial intelligence Date Published: July 2024 The EU AI Act, will became law on 1 August 2024, establishes a comprehensive regulatory framework for artificial intelligence within the European Union.
+This Act is relevant to UK firms that operate within the EU market or interact with EU customers.
 It sets out a series of compliance deadlines that businesses must adhere to, especially those dealing with high-risk AI systems.
-AI Act Becomes Law (1August 2024) High-Risk AI Systems Identification (December 2024) Compliance Plan Development (July 2025) Full Compliance Required (August 2026) All high-risk AI systems must be fully compliant with the EU AI Act by this date.
-Bank of England - Solvency UK - time to build - speech by Gareth Truran 1.
-Matching Adjustment (MA) Reforms: Action Points for Insurance Brokers: Investment Flexibility Capital Efficiency You can read the full speech here.
+Action to Take: Here is the legislative timeline; 1.
+Al Act Becomes Law (1August 2024) 2.
+High-Risk Al Systems Identification (December 2024) 3.
+Compliance Plan Development (July 2025) 4.
+Full Compliance Required (August 2026) All high-risk Al systems must be fully compliant with the EU Al Act by this date.
+Bank of England - Solvency UK - time to build - speech by Gareth Truran Matching Adjustment (MA) Reforms: Investment Flexibility Capital Efficiency Action Points for Insurance Brokers: You can read the full speech here.
 Date published: 9 July 2.
+Risk Management: Enhanced Responsibilities.
+Advisory Role

+- 3. Supervisory Priorities:

+- Focus Areas

+- Pricing Discipline

-Risk Management: Enhanced Responsibilities.Advisory Role 3.
-Supervisory Priorities: Focus AreasPricing Discipline and charles Update Summary Action for firms Which!
+00000000 Update Summary Action for firms Which!
 Report on Consumer harm in the insurance claims process.
 Which! recent analysis of 8,500 Financial Ombudsman Service (FOS) decisions using AI found that 2023 had the highest levels of insurers causing distress and inconvenience in upheld insurance complaints since 2019.
 Action to Take: You can download the full report HERE Date Published: 23 July This included widespread evidence of significant harm caused by insurers' claims-handling processes.
 Insurers failing to consistently ensure that customers in vulnerable circumstances are experiencing outcomes as good as those for other consumers.
 Insurers not providing sufficient oversight of how customers are treated where there are third parties contracted to help assess claims or provide remedies.
 Changes to RICS Professional Indemnity Insurance (PII) arrangements in the UK and Ireland Date published: 20 July These changes, particularly related to fire safety and external wall fire risk assessment, have garnered broad support from the industry.
 Key Amendments Effective 1 July 2024 cover areas including; • Fire Safety Coverage Action Points for Insurance Brokers: Policy Adjustments Client Communication Training and Competence External Wall Assessments (EWS) and Fire Risk Appraisals of External Walls (FRAEW) Cyber Clause Market Opportunities These changes are expected to enhance protection for consumers and firms while maintaining a sustainable PII market, reflecting a more optimistic outlook regarding future fire safety exposures.